iron-software/IronPdf.Examples/examples/angular-to-pdf/README.md

 - Kendo
 - Backbone

-IronPDF recognizes the needs of developers to craft customized PDF documents that meet the precise expectations of their users.
-Using the Angular.js framework enhances your capability to design your PDFs in Chrome just as you envisage them.
+Iron Software acknowledges the need for developers to tailor-make PDF documents that precisely meet client expectations.
+This is achievable through leveraging the [Angular.js PDF rendering capabilities in IronPDF](https://ironpdf.com/javascript-to-pdf/) to ensure your documents look perfect in Chrome.

-This approach ensures that the resulting PDF documents are an exact visual match to what you would see within the Google Chrome browser's PDF functionality.
+This technique ensures that the resulting PDF documents are an exact match to what you would see in Google Chrome’s PDF functionality.